agnescameron/teaching-site/_posts/hunter/2020-03-09-collecting-knowledge.md

 * using different modes of classification
 * links between different groups of objects

 The sorting part you can do either as a webpage, or just using the command line.
 Don't worry about making it look pretty yet!
 We'll be using this dataset as the basis for next week's assignment, so make sure it's something you can have a few different perspectives on.
+You're more than welcome to creat your own set of objects, but make sure you have enough to do something interesting next week.

 How to get a data set?
 A few ways.
 As simple as a HTTP request, but if you're interested in scraping you could also try that.